Jump Start a 24 Volt truck from your 12 Volt car

 Which 24 Volt systems can be jumped from a 12 Volt system?

 I will only speak about first hand experience in this post.
 As most know by now, I live in a motorhome (Bus).
 The motorhome has a 24 Volt starting battery configuration.
-It consists of two very big 12 Volt batteries connected in Series to give 24 Volts.
+It consists of 2 x 1000 CCA 12 Volt batteries connected in Series to give 24 Volts.

 The battery system is connected as in this diagram which is the most common setup for 24 Volt systems in trucks and buses: